atayziv/PhoneBookAPI/README.md

 # Phone Book API Server #

 This folder contains a template of a RESTful API service served on a web server.
 It uses a uvicorn server, written in Python with the FastAPI framework.

 ### Assumptions and Instructions ###
-1. I used a postgreSQL database for this project,
-I buried its URL in the .env file in the phone_book_api_server folder, under an environment variable named `DATABASE_URL`, to enable interfacing with the database you must do this as well, this is the template for the url: postgresql:///?user={user}&password={password}&database={database}&host={host}&port={port}

-2. In terms of necessary records for the table, I assumed that phone number first name and last name are necessary, while email is optional.
+1. In terms of necessary records for the table, I assumed that phone number first name and last name are necessary, while email is optional.
-3. I used Python's phonenumbers library to perform validation on phone numbers, note that this is the proper format in Israel: +972********* (9 digits after the prefix).
+2. I used Python's phonenumbers library to perform validation on phone numbers, note that this is the proper format in Israel: +972********* (9 digits after the prefix).
-4. Also, to enter the other parameters, pay attention to the correctness of the email address, alphabetical names, etc.
-5. To build the docker, in Terminal write in Dockerfile path: `docker build -t phonebook-api:latest .` After the build has finished, write in Terminal :` docker run -p 8080:8000 phonebook-api:latest `
-6. Finally, the system can be triggered by Postman, however, It is more than recommended to use `FastAPI's Swagger`, which allows a convenient and easy visual interface for the user!
+3. Finally, the system can be triggered by Postman, however, It is more than recommended to use `FastAPI's Swagger`, which allows a convenient and easy visual interface for the user!
 To reach it, after running the system, go to localhost:8000/docs.